Answer each question. Answer each question. Answer each question.... | Channels for Pearson+

 Answer each question.
 Answer each question.
 Answer each question.
 Unknown NumbersUse the following facts.If x represents an integer, then x+1 represents the next consecutive integer.If x represents an even integer, then x+2 represents the next consecutive even integer.If x represents an odd integer, then x+2 represents the next consecutive odd integer.
-The difference of the squares of two positive consecutive odd integers is 32.
-Find the integers.
+The sum of the squares of two consecutive odd integers is 202.
+Find the integers

 Verified Solution